 Learning is fun when it is social.
 In this session, participants

-will learn how to engage students in collaborative
+will learn how to engage students in collaborative learning in

 Grammar for TESOL aims to provide some general theoretical and practical knowledge of grammar as well as some suggested tasks for beginner and experienced TESOL teachers to apply their understanding of that knowledge as they prepare for more interactive grammar lessons.